-John Dewey (1859-1952) was able to give an instrumental account of knowledge and link this account to aesthetics in his Art as Experience.
-He was also able to forge profound connections between aesthetics and his views on education, democracy, and evolution.
+The American philosopher John Dewey (1859-1952) offered a groundbreaking account of art in his Art as Experience (1934).
+This account, which reorients our understanding of art towards aesthetic experience, forges profound connections with education, democracy, and evolution.
 In what follows, I will try and make some these connections clear and show their importance to our contemporary culture.
 Unless noted otherwise, I will be quoting from Art as Experience which can be found in Volume 10 of The Later Works of John Dewey, 1925-1953 (Carbondale: Southern Illinois University Press).

 Dewey formulated all his mature philosophical ideas in light of the theory of evolution proposed by Charles Darwin in 1859.
 Dewey fully agreed with Darwin that we are changing beings in a changing world.
 Although nature has regularities, it contains no natural purposes or fixed species.
 This dynamic and constantly changing world requires us to constantly adapt to changing circumstances.
 The goal of inquiry is not to discover eternal, unchanging forms since according to Dewey these do not exist.
 Rather, it is to make coordinated and fruitful adjustments in the face of perilous situations.
 One can see how this biologically-based vision permeates Dewey’s account of education in this passage from his Democracy and Education: